RMLio/matey/README.md

 ## Usage

 ### Setting up the RMLMapper Web API endpoint
-If you don't plan on using a self-chosen RMLMapper endpoint, follow the instructions [here](https://github.com/RMLio/rmlmapper-webapi-js) to set up a local server whose URI is used by default.
-Make sure the server is configured to use port 4000.
+To generate Linked Data triples, Matey does its RML mapping through a remote server.
+For this, Matey requires you to provide an RMLMapper endpoint.
+You can either provide the URL of an existing server, or set one up yourself by following the instructions
+[here](https://github.com/RMLio/rmlmapper-webapi-js).
+Make sure that you provide the correct URL for the endpoint during [configuration](#configuring-matey).

 ### Preparing your page
 Put a div element with a certain id where you want your Matey editor to be: